Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Chronic form

 In this case, blood circulation is disrupted gradually.
-It should be noted that the term "chronic ischemia" combines a large number of pathologies, each of which has its own clinical picture.
-The most common pathology of these is cerebral ischemia of the brain.
-The main reasons for its progression are: atherosclerosis, hypertension, and heart disease.
+It is worth noting that the term “chronic ischemia” combines a large number of pathologies, each of which has its own clinical picture.
+The most common pathology of these is cerebral ischemia.
+The main reasons for its progression are: atherosclerosis, hypertonic disease, as well as heart disease.

 Forms